Pokémon the Movie: I Choose You!: Production

 The film was officially revealed during the December 15 broadcast of TV Tokyo's Oha Suta program, revealing a teaser trailer and poster of the film.
 This early content revealed Ash and Pikachu alongside the Legendary Pokémon Ho-Oh, showing that the film would act as a retelling of the first season, exploring some of the important plot points of the series.
 Ho-Oh's appearance in the film was also detailed to be important to the film's storyline.
 A second trailer for the film was revealed at the March 1 broadcast of Oha Suta, revealing remade scenes from the first episode and its official English title.
 It was then posted on the official YouTube page the next day.

 Later on, the film's second official trailer, which also featured a new version of the original Japanese opening theme, "Mesaze Pokémon Master", was previewed on April 7, 2017.
 The next day, the producers announced that the current last Pokémon in the Pokédex, Marshadow, would debut in the film alongside several other brand-new characters.
 As the film is not a direct remake, it diverts itself from the original season that it is based on, and features an original story.
-Two days before the film's release, Yoshitoshi Shinomiya, who draw background art for The Garden of Sinners: Future Gospel and Fate/stay night: Unlimited Blade Works released a new poster for the film.
+Two days before the film's release, Yoshitoshi Shinomiya, who drew background art for The Garden of Sinners: Future Gospel and Fate/stay night: Unlimited Blade Works released a new poster for the film.

 With the film confirmed to be initially released at the French Japan Expo 2017, Western fans requested for the film to be released in theaters in the United States.
 This was eventually confirmed to be released by Fathom Events as a limited release across November 4 and 5, 2017.
 In Australia, the film was also confirmed to be released by Event Cinemas across November 11 and 12, 2017.
 Some fans also requested that voice actress Veronica Taylor should reprise her role as the English voice of Ash Ketchum for the film, but it was later confirmed that the current set of voice actors would stay on.
 The title of the film is also a reference to the first episode of the anime, "Pokémon, I Choose You!".